obeli-sk/demo-stargazers/README.md

 }
 ```

-The actual workflow source can be found [here](./workflow/src/lib.rs)
+The complete workflow source can be found [here](./workflow/src/lib.rs).
 Note that this code has no parallelism.
+The parallel version of the `star-added` function is in branch `parallel`.

 ## Running